temenostech/temenos-platform-documentation/docfx_project/home/techguides/fix-issues-factory-run.md

 ![](./images/sanity-general.png)

-**Note:** If you wish to have a different name for the repository, you need to go to the Artifactory and create yourself a repository and then update it's name in the metadata (ARTIFACTORY_URL).
+**Note:** If you wish to have a different name for the repository, you need to go to the Artifactory and create yourself a repository and then update its name in the metadata (ARTIFACTORY_URL).

 **Note:** Make sure you set also the ARTIFACTORY_KEY which allows to download the components' binaries at the moment when running a factory.
 This is when the components and test cases are used.